aeslaughter/moose/docs/content/utilities/moosedown/core.md

 !devel settings module=moosedown.extensions.core object=Code id=code-settings caption=Available settings for fenced code blocks.

 ### Quotations

-Quote blocks are created by starting a line with the `>` character, with a single trailing space.
+Quotation blocks are created by starting a line with the `>` character, with a single trailing space as shown in [quote-example].
+Then each additional line that belongs within the quotation must also begin with a `>` character.
+Within the quotations any valid markdown is acceptable, as shown in [quote-nested-example].

-!devel! example caption=Basic block quote.
+!devel! example caption=Basic block quote. id=quote-example
 > This is a quotation.
 !devel-end!

-Quote blocks can contain any valid markdown, including other quotations.
-> test

-!devel! example caption=Nested content in block quotes.
+!devel! example caption=Nested content in block quotes. id=quote-nested-example
-> Foo
+> Quotations begin with the `<` character and may
+> contain any valid markdown content, include quotes and code as shown here.
 >
-> > Another item, that also includes code.
+> > This begins another quotation, which also contains a fenced code block.
 > >
 > > ```language=python
 > > for i in range(10):
 > >   print i
 > > ```
-> See, I told you.
+>
+> Since quotations are block content they must end with an empty line,
+> therefore the nested quote above must contain an empty line.
 !devel-end!

 ### Headings id=headings